IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 ![Replace with your ViewModel Tier class diagram 1, etc.](updated-domain-model.png)

 ### Model Tier
 Within our model, we have the Model and the Persistence.
 Our model contains the main Needs file that defines a need and all of the functions Needs does.
-Our Persistence uses the NeedDAO and the NeedFileDAO.
-The NeedDAO is the interface for the NeedFileDAO to use to help implement all of its functions.
+Our Persistence for Needs uses the NeedDAO and the FileDAO.
+The NeedDAO is the interface for the FileDAO to use to help implement all of its functions.
+Our model also contains the Credential file that defines a credential and all of the functions Credential does.
+Our persistence for Credentials uses the AuthenticationDAO and the File DAO.
+THe AuthenticationDAO is the interface for hte FileDAO to use to help implement all of its functions

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This